dolphindb/vscode-extension/README.md

 - VSCode has a memory limit of about `1 GB`.
 It is recommended to use `limit` to limit the number of returned records; or assign the result to a variable, such as `a = select * from`, and then click the button next to the variable in the sidebar to perform paging lazy loading and retrieve single page data on demand

-- In order to display tables and other data in the browser, each VSCode window will start a local HTTP server, and its available port range can be configured through `dolphindb.ports`, the default is `8321-8420`, hover the mouse over ports to view Detailed explanation
+- In order to display tables and other data in the browser, each VSCode window will start a local HTTP server, and its available port range can be configured through `dolphindb.ports`, the default is `8321-8420`, hover the mouse over ports to view Detailed explanation.
+The function displayed in the pop-up window in the browser requires a version of the past two years, such as Chrome 100+ or Edge 100+ or Firefox 100+

 #### 6. Switch connections and view session variables for connections in the DOLPHIDB area of the EXPLORER panel on the left side of the VSCode editor